 The layout is mangled, the images are missing, and you can’t even tell where the chapters begin or end.

-Here’s the reason it’s happening, and what you can do to make sure your eBook is as polished and professional as your print version.
+Here’s the reason it’s happening, and what you can do to make sure your ebook is as polished and professional as your print version.

-The hidden truth about eBooks
+The hidden truth about ebooks

-Here’s a secret: ePubs are ZIP files under the hood.
+Here’s a secret: EPUBs are ZIP files under the hood.

 • HTML files – the text of your book